 We have operating leases for facilities used for manufacturing, research and development, sales and distribution, and office space, as well as leases for manufacturing and office equipment, vehicles, and land.
-Our leases have remaining terms ranging from less than one year to approximately 27 years.
+Our leases have remaining terms ranging from less than one year to approximately 26 years.
 A number of our lease agreements contain options to renew at our discretion for periods of up to 15 years and options to terminate the leases within one year.
 The lease term used to calculate ROU assets and lease liabilities includes renewal and termination options that are deemed reasonably certain to be exercised.
 Lease agreements with lease and non-lease components are generally accounted for as a single lease component.
 We do not have any bargain purchase options in our leases.
 For leases with an initial term of one year or less, we do not record a ROU asset or lease liability on our consolidated balance sheet.
-Substantially all of the ROU assets and lease liabilities as of December 31, 2022 recorded on our consolidated balance sheet are related to our cardiovascular segment.
+Substantially all of the ROU assets and lease liabilities as of December 31, 2023 recorded on our consolidated balance sheet are related to our cardiovascular segment.

 From time to time, we enter into agreements to sublease a portion of our facilities to third parties.
 Such sublease income is not material.
 We also lease certain hardware consoles to customers and record rental revenue as a component of net sales.
-Rental revenue under such console leasing arrangements for the years ended December 31, 2022, 2021 and 2020 was not significant.
+Rental revenue under such console leasing arrangements for the years ended December 31, 2023, 2022 and 2021 was not significant.

-The following was included in our consolidated balance sheet as of December 31, 2022 and 2021 (in thousands):
+The following was included in our consolidated balance sheet as of December 31, 2023 and 2022 (in thousands):

-2022 2021 Assets ROU operating lease assets \$ 65,262 \$ 65,913 · Liabilities Short-term operating lease liabilities \$ 11,005 \$ 10,668 Long-term operating lease liabilities 59,736 61,526 Total operating lease liabilities \$ 70,741 \$ 72,194
+2023 2022 Assets ROU operating lease assets \$ 63,047 \$ 65,262 Liabilities Short-term operating lease liabilities \$ 12,087 \$ 11,005 Long-term operating lease liabilities 56,259 59,736 Total operating lease liabilities \$ 68,346 \$ 70,741

 We recognize lease expense for operating leases on a straight-line basis over the term of the lease.
-Net lease cost for the years ended December 31, 2022, 2021 and 2020 was \$13.8 million, \$15.9 million, and \$16.7 million, respectively.
-The components of lease costs for the years ended December 31, 2022, 2021 and 2020 were as follows, in thousands:
+Net lease cost for the years ended December 31, 2023, 2022 and 2021 was \$14.4 million, \$13.8 million, and \$15.9 million, respectively.
+The components of lease costs for the years ended December 31, 2023, 2022 and 2021 were as follows, in thousands:

-Lease Cost Classification 2022 2021 2020
+Lease Cost Classification 2023 2022 2021

-Operating lease cost (a) Selling, general and administrative expenses \$ 14,219 \$ 16,013 \$ 16,735
+Operating lease cost Selling, general and administrative

+(a) expenses \$ 14,879 \$ 14,219 \$ 16,013

 Sublease (income) (b) Selling, general and administrative

-expenses (409) (75) (15)
+expenses (488) (409) (75)

-Net lease cost \$ 13,810 \$ 15,938 \$ 16,720
+Net lease cost \$ 14,391 \$ 13,810 \$ 15,938